 Clinical data management is the process of collection, cleaning, and management of data in compliance with regulatory standards.
 It is an important part of any research study.
 Every interventional (I-IIT) should have a clinical data management plan and support of a research study assistant.
 Statisticians are available to assist in the development of the data management plan by offering guidance on: selecting the right electronic data capture system, the best data collection methods, data entry practices that ensure consistency with paper CRFs, data validation methods and proper transfer of data for statistical analysis.
 However, biostatisticians are not taking responsibility for data management.

 - eRAP - a fee for service web-based application that allows you, as an investigator, to have a custom built database.

-- RedCAP – a no-fee self-service web-based application that allows investigators to design your own database.
+- RedCAP – a no-fee self-service web-based application that allows investigators to design their own database.

 Case Report Form (CRF) Design

 - Here you will find CRF templates consistent with FDA standards.
 These forms serve only as templates and should be edited to meet study data collection needs as described in the protocol.

 - Double – Double data entry ensures better consistency with paper CRFs.

 - Embed Range and Logic Checks in the EDC system to ensure data validity.